|Supported Version||2.9.1, 3.2.1|

 $ phpcs -i The installed coding standards are FuelPHP, Symfony2, CodeIgniter, CakePHP, PEAR, Zend, Squiz, PSR2, PHPCS, PSR1, MySource, WordPress-Docs, WordPress-Extra, WordPress-VIP, WordPress and WordPress-Core

-$ phpcs3 -i The installed coding standards are MySource, PEAR, PSR1, PSR2, Squiz, Zend and CakePHP
+$ phpcs3 -i The installed coding standards are MySource, PEAR, PSR1, PSR2, Squiz, Zend, Symfony, CakePHP, WordPress-Docs, WordPress-Core, WordPress, WordPress-Extra and WordPress-VIP

 This option controls extensions of files SideCI inspects.
 The default value is